Koshish

-The film won two National Film Awards for Best Screenplay to Gulzar and Best Actor to Kumar.

 Plot

-Haricharan and Aarti are a poor couple who are deaf and mute.
+Haricharan and Aarti are poor youngsters who are deaf and mute.
 They fall in love with each other and get married.
 Haricharan works as a shoe-shiner to earn a living.
 Later, they have a child, but the child dies because of a greedy man named Kanu.
-The couple is devastated, but later they are blessed with a second child and they lead a happy life.
-One day, a police officer sees Haricharan and impressed by his kind and honest nature, he gives him a job.
+The couple is devastated, and later are blessed with a second child and they lead a happy life.
+One day, a police officer sees Haricharan, gets impressed by his kind and honest nature, he gives him a job.
 Soon, Haricharan earns more and their financial condition improves.
-Their son, grows up.
+Their son grows up.

 Years later, Aarti dies.
-Haricharan gets employed in a company.
-His employer's daughter is deaf and mute and the employer wants to fix Haricharan's son's wedding to his daughter.
+Haricharan is employed in a company.
+His employer's daughter is deaf and mute and the employer wants to fix Haricharan's son's wedding with his daughter.
 Haricharan declines as his employer is richer than him but the employer convinces him.
-Seeing, the daughter, Haricharan gets memories of Aarti and agrees for the marriage.
-The son opposes the alliance as she is deaf and mute, much to Haricharan's distress.
-He berates him, and tells that even his mother was mute too.
+Seeing the daughter, Haricharan is reminded of Aarti and agrees for the wedding.
+The son opposes the wedding as she is deaf and mute, much to Haricharan's distress.
+He berates him, and reminds him that even his mother was mute.
 The son realises his mistake and agrees to marry the employer's daughter.